 The St Joseph Area Is Fully Supportive Of The Bioscience Industry:

 - The region boasts at least 20 universities which offer undergraduate, graduate and post-doctorate degree programs related to bioscience.

 - The University of Kansas, located one hour from St. Joseph, offers the nation’s only MBA program for Animal Health

 - Within the KC Animal Health Corridor, there are four top veterinary schools within 300 miles; plus three Veterinary Tech program locations

 - Missouri Western State University, located in the heart of St Joseph, is home to the Kit Bond Business Incubator, a dynamic partnership of public and private enterprise dedicated to helping new bioscience companies launch successfully.
+In addition there are programs to provide students specialized animal health training.
 Regionally, there are a total of eight such incubators along with several science parks – underlining region-wide commitment to bioscience-related research and businesses.

 The Agricultural Research Triangle: St. Joseph at the Center

 The research triangle surrounding St Joseph is of incalculable value.
 Within a 2.5 hour drive from St Joseph in three directions, the region provides technological and information resources in the form of universities, Federal Laboratories and private research institutions.
 Knowledge sharing and collaborations are uniquely possible from our centralized location.

 St. Joseph has a Synergetic Cluster of Animal Health-Related Nutrition, Pharmaceutical and Distribution Companies :

 is a national distributor of animal health products.
 The company was founded in 1984 and has 37 employees.